William Carey University College of Osteopathic Medicine - WCUCOM

 On-campus housing available to WCUCOM students includes 1415 SF townhomes, (3 bedroom, 3 bath with a shared kitchen and living room).

-WCUCOM offers over forty clubs ranging from medical special interests and hobbies such as astronomy, running and wilderness medicine.
+WCUCOM offers over 50 clubs ranging from medical specialty interests, national organizations, and hobbies such as astronomy, tennis, pickleball, running and wilderness medicine.
 Students are provided opportunities to participate in various community activities such as health screenings, feeding the homeless, and legislative advocacy.

-COM Accreditation Status William Carey University College of Osteopathic Medicine (WCU-COM) is accredited by the Commission on Osteopathic College Accreditation (COCA).
+COM Accreditation Status William Carey University College of Osteopathic Medicine (WCU-COM) is accredited by the Commission on Osteopathic College Accreditation (COCA) with its next accreditation review in academic year 2034-35.

 University Affiliation(s) William Carey University